 Single Farm Enterprise Exemption

 Where a Single Farm Enterprise is conducted on several properties, only one Municipal Charge is payable for that Farm Enterprise.
 To apply for the Single Farm Enterprise Exemption, please complete and return the Application for Municipal Charge Exemption 67KB PDF form.

 Property owners have a right under the Valuation of Lands Act 1960 to object to the valuation of their property.
-To lodge an objection, complete and return the Valuations Objection Form 111KB PDF within two months of the issue of the rate notice.
+To lodge an objection online, Click HERE or complete the attached form Here and return within two months of the issue of the Annual rate notice.

 Amalgamation of property

 If you receive multiple rates notices for properties/parcels of land which share a boundary fence and are owned by the same person, you may amalgamate your property for rating purposes.
 This would enable you to receive only one Rate Notice.
 Please complete the Application to Amaglamate Properties Form 96KB PDF and return to Council.

 Pensioner Rate Concessions